tweag/nickel/doc/manual/syntax.md

 Metadata are used to attach type and contract annotations, documentation, a merge priority or other decorations to record fields (and record fields only).
-Multiple metadata can be chained.
-A metadata is introduced with the syntax `<field_name> | <metadata1> | .. | <metadatan> [= value]`.
+Multiple metadata annotations can be chained.
+Metadata is introduced with the syntax `<field_name> | <metadata1> | .. | <metadatan> [= value]`.

 Adding documentation can be done with `| doc <string>`.
 Examples: